+ART 222-0 Intermediate Painting Development of visual language and technical skills in oil painting.
+Prerequisite: 120.
 ART 225-0 Intermediate Drawing Continued development of drawing skills, perceptual abilities, content, and creative thought.
 Prerequisite: 120 or 125.

 ART 230-0 Alternatives to the Object Alternative approaches to making and understanding visual art.
 Rather than approaching the work of art as an object, students explore it as gesture, idea, or experience.
 Prerequisite: 1 100-level course in the department.